 Your elbows take a lot of stress from regular movements like lifting or carrying a bag, as well as more complex motions like throwing a baseball.
 The muscles surrounding the elbow are also used for motion in the wrist.

 Suffering from elbow pain?
 Contact us to learn about treatment options.

 How Your Elbow Works

-The elbow consists of three bones: the upper arm bone (humerus) and two bones in the forearm – the ulna and the radius.
-The ulna bone runs on the bottom side of your forearm from the wrist to the elbow, and is used to rest your arms.
+The elbow consists of three bones: the upper arm bone (humerus) and two forearm bones – the ulna and the radius.
+The ulna runs on the bottom side of your forearm from the wrist to the elbow, and is used to rest your arms.
 It has a U shape that holds the bottom of the upper arm bone (humerus).
-The radius is the other bone in the forearm, and it rotates around the ulna.
+The radius rotates around the ulna.
 The radius and ulna are responsible for turning the palm of your hand up and down.

 Two main ligaments in the elbow help provide stability.
 These ligaments are commonly injured in sports or during traumatic injuries.
 The radial collateral ligament provides stability to the outside of the elbow while the ulnar collateral ligament (UCL) provides stability to the inside of the elbow.
 The UCL can be stretched with throwing or racket-type sports and is more commonly injured.

-Surrounding the elbow joint are four main groups of muscles that help power the elbow and wrist.
+Four main groups of muscles surround the elbow joint and help power the elbow and wrist.
 The biceps muscles are located on the front of the upper arm bone, and bend the elbow.
 On the backside of the upper arm bone are the triceps muscles, which straighten the elbow.
 Some wrist flexor tendons attach on the outside of the elbow, while wrist extensors attach to inside of the elbow.
-These muscles work together to allow the hand to turn palm up and palm down as well as bend and straighten the elbow.
+These muscles work together to allow the hand to turn palm-up and palm-down, as well as bend and straighten the elbow.

 Evaluating Elbow Pain